 Is there is a difference between sliced and minced garlic?

 Yes, there most certainly is.
 First of all, it's important to note that sliced and minced garlic do not look the same.
 Slices of garlic look exactly how they sound: They're slices (like the steps you followed above).
-Minced garlic, on the other hand, is slices that have been finely chopped into smaller bits.
+Minced garlic, on the other hand, refers to garlic pieces that have been chopped finely.
 OK, so then how do you mince garlic?
 Sidoti says that you should use a rocking motion to chop the garlic until it's finely minced.

-And as for the benefits of mincing, those smaller pieces will actually help enhance garlic's natural flavor in a dish.
-"Minced garlic will distribute more flavor in a dish and is perfect in sauces and marinades," Sidoti adds.
+And as for the benefits of mincing, those smaller pieces will help enhance garlic's natural flavor in a dish.
+"Minced garlic will distribute more flavor in a dish and is perfect in sauces and marinades," Sidoti says.